 In April 2014, the Retirement System obtained an appraisal of their building and determined that the carrying value exceeded the fair value of the building; therefore, it was determined that the building value was impaired.
-An impairment loss of \$1,349,121 was recorded to reduce the carrying amount of the building down to the fair value amount of \$770,000.
+An impairment loss of \$1,349,121 was recorded for the year ended December 31, 2014 to reduce the carrying amount of the building down to the fair value amount of \$770,000.

-In October 2014, the Retirement System agreed to list the building for sale on the real estate market, and intends to sell the building within the next year.
-Due to this, the net book value of the building at December 31, 2014 has been categorized as an asset held for sale on the statement of fiduciary net position.
+In October 2014, the Retirement System agreed to list the building for sale on the real estate market with intentions of selling the building within the next year.
+As a result, the net book value of the building at December 31, 2014 was categorized as an asset held for sale on the statement of fiduciary net position.
+In December 2015, the Retirement System sold their building and recognized a gain on the sale of the building of \$14,964.
+In April of 2016 relocated their office facility to a leased facility.